Easy Escapes

 Although it may be surprising, this mountains-meet-sea city in southern British Columbia is known for its spectacular gardens — and many of them are free to visit.
 Additionally, with the favorable exchange rate, other sights, dining, and even luxury lodging may be discounted up to 25 percent.

 What to see: Rhododendrons, cherry blossoms, and more.
 Head to one of the city’s most-visited sights, Stanley Park, and stroll through its Ted and Mary Greig Rhododendron Garden, where 50 trees peak in April and May.
 While you're there, check out the park's Rose Garden.
 While the 3,500 rose bushes don’t bloom until June, daffodils, tulips, hyacinths, and other bulbs carpet the area from March through May.
-What’s more, if you love cherry blossoms, be sure to book your stay during the city’s annual Cherry Blossom Festival (April 2–26).
+What’s more, if you love cherry blossoms, be sure to book your stay during the city’s annual Cherry Blossom Festival.
 For even more flower-spotting, head to Queen Elizabeth Park and VanDusen Botanical Garden, where you’ll also find magnolias, rhododendrons, camellias, and dogwood.

 3. Amsterdam, The Netherlands

-Tulips by the millions attract visitors around the globe to The Netherlands each spring — a time when airfare from the U.S. is still affordable.
+Tulips by the millions attract visitors around the globe to the Netherlands each spring — a time when airfare from the U.S. is still affordable.
 Peak blooming time is mid-March through mid-May, when Amsterdam’s flower market springs to life with endless bundles of fresh-cut blooms, bags of bulbs, and other garden-themed paraphernalia.
 However, you’ll need to head outside the city to truly experience the wonder of tulip time in Holland (more on that below).

 What to see: The magnificent Keukenhof Gardens, of course.
 Located about 30 minutes by bus from Amsterdam, the gardens are open from March 21 through May 10.
 During this time, more than seven million tulips (in a whopping 800 varieties) will bloom across 79 acres of well-manicured gardens and greenhouses.
 Also, don't miss the exceptional specialty tulips, which are kept indoors.